moov-io/bai2/README.md

 ### Docker

 We publish a [public Docker image `moov/bai2`](https://hub.docker.com/r/moov/bai2/) on Docker Hub with each tagged release of Bai2.
-No configuration is required to serve on `:8080`. <!-- We also have Docker images for [OpenShift](https://quay.io/repository/moov/bai2?tab=tags) published as `quay.io/moov/bai2`. -->
+No configuration is required to serve on `:8208`. <!-- We also have Docker images for [OpenShift](https://quay.io/repository/moov/bai2?tab=tags) published as `quay.io/moov/bai2`. -->

 Pull & start the Docker image:
 ```
 docker pull moov/bai2:latest
-docker run -p 8080:8080 moov/bai2:latest
+docker run -p 8208:8208 moov/bai2:latest web
 ```

 Upload a file and pase it:
 ```
-curl -X POST --form "input=@sample.txt" http://localhost:8080/parse
+curl -X POST --form "input=@./data/sample.txt" http://localhost:8208/parse
 ```
 ```
 {"status":"valid file"}